-The 2020 figure (5.7%) is lower than that for the comparator economically active population aged 16-64 years who have a disability (11.0%, subject to sampling error).
-The comparative figure for the GB2 civil service was 11.7%.
+The 2021 figure (5.6%) is lower than that for the comparator economically active population aged 16-64 years who have a disability (11.7%, subject to sampling error).
+The comparative figure for the GB2 civil service was 12.8%.

 1The comparator prior to 2018 was sourced from NISALD.
-As this survey was completed in early 2007, data in the current report was sourced from the economically active population taken from the January to March 2020 Labour Force Survey (LFS), with Level 1 qualifications or above. i.e. at least GCSE (grades D-G), CSE (grades 2-5, 1-4 CSEs (grade 1), 1-4 GCSEs (grades A-C), 1-4 'O' level passes, NVQ level 1, GNVQ Foundation or equivalents.
+As this survey was completed in early 2007, data in the current report was sourced from the economically active population taken from the January to March 2021 Labour Force Survey (LFS), with Level 1 qualifications or above. i.e. at least GCSE (grades D-G), CSE (grades 2-5, 1-4 CSEs (grade 1), 1-4 GCSEs (grades A-C), 1-4 'O' level passes, NVQ level 1, GNVQ Foundation or equivalents.
 Estimates are subject to sampling error.
 The definition for disability used in the LFS reflects the Equality Act 2010 changes to the legal definition of disabled and uses the GSS Harmonised Standard definition.
 In summary, the GSS Harmonised Standard Definition covers people who report a current physical or mental health condition(s) or illnesses lasting or expected to last 12 months or more; and the condition(s) or illness(es) reduce their ability to carry out day-to-day activities.

 2Employees who have either not responded or actively chosen not to declare their disability status are excluded from the GB civil service calculation.
 Employees whose disability information is missing in the NICS are allocated to the 'No disability declared' category and included in the calculations.
-Source: <a href="https://www.gov.uk/government/publications/civil-service-diversity-inclusion-dashboard/civil-service-dashboard/civil-service-
+Latest GB figures available are for 2020.
+Source: Civil Service Diversity and Inclusion Dashboard